 This program prepares individuals to manage different areas of a dental practice.
 Some areas students will be able to improve upon include accounting principles, computer applications and dental office etiquette.

 Depending on the college's emphasis, some dental assisting programs may focus more on patient care than others.
 For students looking to go into dental office management, programs and courses that focus on administration and customer service are recommended.
 Higher level courses on specific topics like dental billing and insurance can also be good to set you apart from other graduates looking for entry-level work.
 Whether the focus is on clinical care of dental patients or administrative skills, most programs will generally cover course topics like:

 - Customer service

-- Dental materials
+- Dental office management

-- Oral anatomy and physiology
+- Oral structure and development

-Continuing Education Information
+Dental Office Manager Continuing Education

 Graduates of certificate programs in dental assisting and dental office management frequently go on to occupy entry-level positions in the front offices of dental practices.
-However, many colleges offer associate degree programs in dental assisting and accept certificate coursework towards the greater degree program requirements.
+However, many colleges offer associate degree programs in dental assisting and accept certificate coursework toward the greater degree program requirements.